 Speaking of defrosting, your best bet is to leave your container of evaporated milk in the refrigerator overnight.
 However, if you’re in a hurry, you can leave it on the counter for a maximum of 2 hours to speed the process along.

-Depending on how much evaporated milk is in your container, that 2 hours on the counter might do the trick.
+Depending on how much evaporated milk is in your container, two hours on the counter might do the trick.
 However, even if your evaporated milk isn’t completely thawed, you should finish off the defrosting process in the refrigerator.

-Your evaporated milk being at room temperature too long will encourage it to go bad.
+Your evaporated milk being at room temperature for too long will encourage it to spoil.

 How To Freeze Evaporated Milk For Easy Cooking

-- Pour your evaporated milk into ice cube or cupcake trays.
+- Pour your evaporated milk into ice cubes or cupcake trays.

 - Cover the whole tray in aluminum foil.
 This will help protect your evaporated milk from freezer burn.